Floydlang/floyd/Docs/Floyd script reference.md

 		float g = 3.1415f;
 	};

-Simple but fully functional struct. "f" will be initialized to 0.0f, g will be initialized to 3.1415f.
+Above is "test", a simple but fully functional struct. "f" will be initialized to 0.0f, g will be initialized to 3.1415f.
 	??? also init(f, g) like Swift
 	???
 No default constructor